Obijuan/Learn-System-Verilog/README.md

 # Learn-System-Verilog
-My notes and experiments for learning system verilog (in Spanish)
+My notes and experiments for learning system verilog and implement the HADES-V RISCV processor (in Spanish)